libclapp/clapp/doc/doc.md

 Note: if sup-parsers are used, these sub-parsers always take the role of the last argument.
 Thus, if at least one sub-parser is registered, no variadic or optional arguments can be used.
-Furthermore, if a sub-parser is registered before an argument, the arument position will always be before registered sub-parsers.
+Furthermore, if a sub-parser is registered before an argument, the argument position will always be before registered sub-parsers.

 Note: sub-parsers can be stacked.
 I.e. a sub-parser can itself contain other sub-parsers which iself can contain additional sub-parsers.